Dignity Alliance International

 Trustees

-• Sambhawana Tiwari-Aiyar (Trustee since July 2021, also trustee of The Steve Sinnott Foundation)
+• Sam Tiwari (also trustee of The Steve Sinnott Foundation)

-The charity has 5 trustees, 1 volunteer, and no paid staff receiving benefits over £60,000.
 No trustees receive remuneration from the charity.
-The organization does not raise funds from the public.
+The organisation does not raise funds from the public.

 How to Apply

 This funder does not have a public application process.
-According to their website, "We don't accept unsolicited applications or proposals for support."
+According to their website, "We commission or support projects as per our programme cycle, further details will be updated on the website.
+We don't accept unsolicited applications or proposals for support."

 Getting on Their Radar

-While DAI does not accept unsolicited applications, organizations working in their focus areas in South Asia may position themselves to be considered when DAI commissions new projects:
+While DAI does not accept unsolicited applications, organisations working in their focus areas in Asia may position themselves to be considered when DAI commissions new projects:

-• Demonstrate track record: Establish a strong reputation for work on violence against women and children, modern slavery, or justice reform in Bangladesh, India, Nepal, or Sri Lanka
+• Demonstrate track record: Establish a strong reputation for work on gender equality, financial inclusion, worker welfare, or community resilience in Asia

-• Network visibility: Participate in South Asian networks focused on social justice, human rights, and anti-trafficking work where DAI may identify potential partners
+• Network visibility: Participate in networks focused on social justice, human rights, and economic empowerment where DAI may identify potential partners

-• Survivor-led approach: Organizations that are survivor-led or community-based appear to be priorities for DAI's funding model
+• Community-based approach: Organisations that are community-based or grassroots appear to be priorities for DAI's funding model

-• Local roots: DAI emphasizes “locally led solutions” and initiatives “deeply rooted in local realities,” so demonstrating strong community connections is important
+• Local roots: DAI emphasises “locally led solutions” and initiatives “rooted in local realities,” so demonstrating strong community connections is important

-• Movement building: Organizations contributing to broader movements for social justice and community leadership development align with DAI's approach
+• Capacity building focus: Organisations contributing to broader capacity building and professional development align with DAI's approach

-Note: The charity's website indicates that details about their program cycle will be “updated on the website,” suggesting that future opportunities may be announced there.
+Note: The charity's website indicates that details about their programme cycle will be “updated on the website,” suggesting that future opportunities may be announced there.

 Application Success Factors